Black Siberian Cat: Rare Beauty or Myth? Everything You Need to Know

 temperament: Gentle Giants

-• Affectionate: Loyal without being overly clingy.
+• Loving: Faithful without being too clingy.

 Grooming Needs: What You Should Know